-What is Psoriasis
+What is Psoriasis?

-Get the information you need to get your psoriasis under controlWhen your doctor first diagnoses psoriasis it can be a lot to take in.
-Although it can be a relief to learn that your condition has a name and that something can be done, many people find the relief is mixed with feelings of shock, fear, uncertainty - and even anger.
+When your doctor first diagnoses psoriasis, you may feel overwhelmed.
+Although it can be a relief to learn that your condition has a name and that treatment is available, that relief can be accompanied by feelings of shock, fear, uncertainty, and even anger1.

-Everyone's experience of psoriasis will be different, varying from very mild occasional patches and itching to much more severe physical symptoms.If you have psoriasis you don’t need to just accept it.
-By learning as much as you can about the condition, you will have the information you need to manage your psoriasis in the best possible way.
+If you have psoriasis you don’t need to “just accept it.”
+By learning as much as you can about the condition and seeking appropriate medical advice, you will have the information you need to manage your psoriasis in the best possible way.

-What is psoriasis?Psoriasis is a medical condition that most commonly involves skin cells growing too quickly.
+Psoriasis is a chronic inflammatory medical condition that most commonly involves skin cells growing too quickly.
 Faulty signals originating in the immune system cause new skin cells to form in days rather than weeks2.
 The excessive skin cell growth leads to psoriasis lesions.
-The lesions have three characteristic features: scaling, thickening and inflammation (redness).It is important to stress that the accelerated cell growth has nothing to do with cancer.
+The lesions have three characteristic features: scaling, thickening and inflammation (redness)3.Everyone’s experience of psoriasis will be different, varying from very mild occasional patches and itching to much more severe physical symptoms.
 Up to 30% of people who have psoriasis may also get psoriatic arthritis in their joints4.

 If you think you may be affected, talk to your doctor and explain why.

 What causes psoriasis?The exact cause of psoriasis is still unknown.
 It is a complex condition with multiple potential causes, which may be genetic, immunological, environmental and psychological.
 These factors alter how skin cells function, speeding up the rate at which skin cells are produced and shed.